awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-prerequisites.md

 For the purposes of simplicity in this tutorial, we recommend that you create an EC2 security group that you associate only with the Hyperledger Fabric client Amazon EC2 instance and the Interface VPC Endpoint\.
 Then create an inbound rule that allows all traffic from within the security group\.
 In addition, create another security group to associate with the Hyperledger Fabric client Amazon EC2 instance that allows inbound SSH traffic from trusted clients\.

 **Important**
 This security group configuration is recommended for this tutorial only\.
 Carefully consider security group settings for your desired security posture\.
-For information about the minimum required rules, see [Configuring Security Groups](managed-blockchain-security-sgs.md)\.
+For information about the minimum required rules, see [Configuring Security Groups for Hyperledger Fabric on Amazon Managed Blockchain](managed-blockchain-security-sgs.md)\.

 **To create a security group that allows traffic between the Hyperledger Fabric client and the interface VPC endpoint for use in this tutorial**